-- CASS awareness training provision and results; - A summary of the results of the MI to evidence CASS KPIs on CASS functions of assets or money held or where this is outsourced to third party administrators (TPAs); - Breach data including number of breaches, CASS rules breached, trends month on month and root cause analysis, together with actions being taken to rectify breaches; - Reconciliation checks including Internal System Evaluation Method (ISEM) checks; - A summary of the CMAR submission and items addressed during its compilation and submission; - A summary of CASS RP changes and attestations; - A summary of the results of CASS monitoring and due diligence activity.
-This should include resulting actions tracking; - An update on regulatory and business change; - Contact with the external auditor and regulator.
+- CASS awareness training provision and results; - A summary of the results of the MI to evidence CASS KPIs on CASS functions of assets or money held or where this is outsourced to third party administrators (TPAs); - Breach data including number of breaches, CASS rules breached, trends month on month and root cause analysis, together with actions being taken to rectify breaches; - Reconciliation checks including Internal System Evaluation Method (ISEM) checks; - Reconciliation checks between: CMAR, CASS RP, MI and month-end recs; - A summary of the CMAR submission and items addressed during its compilation and submission; - A summary of CASS RP changes and attestations; - A summary of the results of CASS monitoring and due diligence activity.
+This should include resulting actions tracking;

+- An update on regulatory and business change; - Contact with the external auditor and regulator.
 This would include the stage of the external CASS audit: - IT updates on key projects which impact the CASS environment; and - A summary of any work conducted to trace and contact gone away customers.